 In 2019, some within the church believe the Old Testament is irrelevant.
 These naysayers think the Old Covenant is of no consequence because we’re under the New Covenant.
 But in Matthew 5, Jesus invalidates this conclusion.
 Enoch walked with God three hundred sixty-five years… And Hebrews 11:5 tells us, “…and he was not found because God took him up...”
 Gone in a moment.
 Raptured.
 Fast-forward to 852 B.C.
-Elijah prophesied during the reign of Israel’s king Ahab.
-What do these two prophets have in common beside their faith in God?
+Elijah prophesied during the reign of Israel’s King Ahab.
+What do these two prophets have in common besides their faith in God?

 “…there appeared a chariot of fire and horses of fire which separated the two of them.
 And Elijah went up by a whirlwind to heaven” (2 Kings 2:11 NAS).
 Another prophet MIA.
 Raptured.

 “For the mystery of lawlessness is already at work; only he who now restrains will do so until he is taken out of the way” (2 Thessalonians 2:7 NAS).

 Forty days after Jesus’ resurrection, He and His disciples were talking and a cloud swept Him into the heavens.
 Two men dressed in white told them He would return in the same manner as they watched Him go.
 Jesus was raptured.

 Paul tells of being caught up to the third heaven and was allowed to hear “…inexpressible words, which man is not allowed to speak” (2 Corinthians 12:2-4).
 Paul was raptured.
 Revelation 4:2 tells us John heard words from heaven, “Come up here, and I will show you what must take place after these things.”
 John was raptured.
 That’s three.